 You may qualify for a no or low-cost plan

-When you apply for an Affordable Care Act (ACA) plan, you may qualify for a premium tax credit (sometimes called a subsidy).
-This can lower your monthly premium or even give you a $0 monthly premium.* So now’s the time to check out your options.
+When you apply for an Affordable Care Act (ACA) plan, you may qualify for a premium tax credit, or subsidy.
+This can lower your monthly premium or even give you a $0 monthly premium.
+Exclusions and limitations apply.
+Now's the time to check out your options.

 Have questions?
 Find helpful answers and resources.